-This training course and workshop, CNP Financial Management 2006, is designed to assist the Alabama Child Nutrition Program Directors, accountants and bookkeepers in evaluating their financial management procedures.
-This course is intended to give the directors tools for evaluating the financial condition of their programs and identify the effectiveness, efficiency and productivity of individual schools and the program as a whole.
+This handbook is designed to assist the Alabama Child Nutrition Program Directors, accountants and bookkeepers in evaluating their financial management procedures.
+This handbook is intended to give the directors tools for evaluating the financial condition of their programs and identify the effectiveness, efficiency and productivity of individual schools and the program as a whole.
 Procedures that were sufficient in the 90's may not meet today's needs.
 In order to keep pace with technology and new information and the competition for scare resources, each management system should be evaluated on a regular basis.

-CNP Financial Management 2006 will build upon the original handbook issued for 2001 and incorporate financial management tools developed with the National Food Service Management Institute.
+CNP Financial Management will build upon the original handbook issued for previous years and incorporate financial management tools developed with the Institute of Child Nutrition (ICN).
 The additional information focuses on such issues as implementing consistent coding of CNP financial transactions and offering many other tools for effectively measuring local programs for financial results.
 All samples, types of reports, issued memos, etc., are included in attachments.
 As new guidance is issued or revised, the user should add or replace the attachments for easy reference.
 It is crucial that all local school systems record their CNP financial transactions in a consistent manner in order for the SDE to be able to utilize the data.
 This handbook will also provide quick and easy tools for measuring productivity and performance from a financial as well as programmatic basis.

 Many CNP Directors may lament over the finances and experience frustration because they are not "accountants."
-This course is not designed to make CNP Program Directors into accountants but to learn more about financial management of their school foodservice operations.
+This handbook is not designed to make CNP Program Directors into accountants but to learn more about financial management of their school foodservice operations.